-War Of Will first at finish line in Preakness Stakes
+War of Will is victorious at the Preakness Stakes

-War Of Will finished first at the Preakness Stakes on Saturday at Pimlico Race Course in Baltimore.
+War of Will, the horse that Maximum Security interfered with at the Kentucky Derby, finished first at the Preakness Stakes on Saturday at Pimlico Race Course in Baltimore.

+Among the horses he held off was a jockey-less one, who threw his rider off right out of the gate.

 PREAKNESS STAKES WILL TAKE PLACE WITHOUT KENTUCKY DERBY WINNER FOR THE FIRST TIME IN 23 YEARS

 It was a most unusual Preakness, in that it was the first not to include a Kentucky Derby winner in 23 years.
-The first-place finisher in that race, Maximum Security, was disqualified, and the designated winner, Country House, did not run in the Preakness because of health reasons.
+The first-place finisher in that race, Maximum Security, was disqualified from the Derby and his owner decided not to compete in Saturday's race.
+The designated winner, Country House, did not run in the Preakness because of health reasons.
 That meant no contender for the Triple Crown.

 CLICK HERE FOR THE FOX NEWS APP